jooni41/Detection-and-Classification-of-writing-activity-in-Air/README.md

-# ICDAR2023 Competition on Detection & Classification of Writing Activity in Air
+# ICDAR2023 Competition on Detection & Classification of Writing in Air

 DataSet folder contains two subfolders DataSet_1 and DataSet_2 each for the specific task mentioned in the dataset.